-If you don't have whole cardamom pods or stick cinnamon, add a pinch of each ground in with the cumin in step 4.
+If you don't have whole cardamom pods or stick cinnamon, add a pinch of ground cardamom and ground cinnamon with the cumin in step 4.

 - 8 cups water